trieschlab/PymoNNto/docs/Classical_Examples/Brunel_Hakim.md

 # Brunel Hakim SORNSim Implementation

-The following code creates a network of 100 neurons with recurrent connections and simulates them for 1000 iterations.
-What is still missing are some behaviour modules.
-This modules have to be passed to the NeuronGrop to definde what the neurons are supposed to do at each timestep.
+The following code creates a network of 5000 neurons with recurrent connections and simulates them for 1000 iterations.

+...

 ```python